Posts

 Don’t Postpone the Call of God

+What is the call of God?
 The call of God is anything God asks us to do; it’s God’s will.

+The word postpone means “to cause or arrange for something to take place at a later time than that first scheduled.”
 The first thing I notice is that when we postpone, there is an intention to do the thing which is asked or planned.
 Many people have the thought that they will do what God has said…but just not right now.
 There’s a thought of “I will do it…one day”.
 However, the longer we delay, the more likely we will disobey.

 Why do we postpone what God asks us to do?
 Might I suggest that it’s because we don’t really trust Him.
 I’ve learnt that to know the Author is to trust the Author.
 God’s Word shows us that when God calls us, He enables us to fulfill that call.
 Therefore, I’ve learnt I can always trust Him!